keybase/nullModule/README.md

-# nullModule
-A null node module
+This is a null node module so you can ignore node modules all it does is module.exports = null